-ENV ENVIRONMENTAL ASPECT FINDINGS & RECOMMENDATIONS RAT ING: 1 = EXTREMELY PO OR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Sedimentation ponds mu and cleaned regularly (ar use).
+ENV ENVIRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RAT ING: 1 = EXTREMEL Y POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Sedimentation ponds and cleaned regularly use).
 13. 13.
 CONSTRUCTION VEHICLE MAINTENANCE Construction vehicles must be in good working order and well maintained to prevent oil and fuel leakages and to reduce noise levels.
-14. HEAVY EARTHMOVING EQU JIPMENT Construction vehicles and experate within the demarca (and approved access roads earthmoving vehicles. ted site boundaries 15.
-DUST CONTROL Adequate control measures prevent dust nuisance or polyhaul roads and exposed sur ollution (entrance-, Areas of concern must be during construction AND winds, BUT must take account. periods of strong 16.
-EROSION CONTROL Erosion resulting from controlled. works must be Temporary and permane must be maintained.
-Erosion damage and da courses must be reinstate mage in drainage 17.
-NOISE CONTROL Effective noise control me place and acceptable work kept (deviations must be ap ing hours must be 18.
-ARCHAEOLOGICAL & HERIT AGE FINDS Should any archaeological or heritage remains be exposed during excavations or any activity on site, these must immediately reported to The site agent/engineer, the ECO HWC or SAHRA.
-19. METHOD STATEMENTS Method statements must approved before comme works.
-Possibly Required: Demarcation & No-Go Clearing of vegeta conservation ation & topsoil 3.
-Stockpiling & tempora4.
-Construction camp & s - Labourer's facilities Mandatory site equipr nent
+14. HEAVY EARTHMOVING EQUIPM ENT Construction vehicles at operate within the dem (and approved access rearthmoving vehicles. arcated si te boundaries 15.
+DUST CONTROL Adequate control meas prevent dust nuisance haul roads and exposed or pollutio on (entrance-, Areas of concern must during construction is winds, BUT must to account.
+AND peri ods of strong 16.
+EROSION CONTROL Erosion resulting fro controlled. om work s must be Temporary and pern must be maintained.
+Erosion damage and courses must be reins l damage 17.
+NOISE CONTROL Effective noise control place and acceptable velocities when the control of the c vorking h ours must be 18.
+ARCHAEOLOGICAL & H ERITAGE FINDS Should any archaeologi be exposed during excaon site, these must im The site agent/engine SAHRA. avations on mediately or any activity y reported to 19.
+METHOD STATEMENTS Method statements m approved before corworks.
+Possibly Required: Demarcation & No. Clearing of vectorservation getation & topsoil Stockpiling & temp Construction camp Labourer's facilitie & site of 6.
+Mandatory site eq

-ENV ENVIRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RATI NG: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT 11.
+ENV ENVIRONMENTAL ASPECT RATING TING FINDINGS & RECOMMENDATIONS RAT ING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT 11.
 12. 13.
 14. Fuel storage Entrance & haul roads Waste management Cement/Concrete mixing Dust control Erosion control Noise control Rehabilitation itional Method Statements 20.
 Envi pers or be bags IRONMENTAL CONDUCT ronmental conduct of onnel must be acceptable (e. urying of refuse; no littering as or other construction waste and). nd no cement 21.
 The envi end IRONMENTAL CHECKLIST contractor must ensure that ronmental checklist is compof each week and it must be site offices. oleted at the 22.
-On comparison of the satisfication of the satisfica ABILITATION completion of the project or placed by the construction a reinstated and/or rehabilition of the ECO with employing: e offices must be removed a habilitated or reinstated to the ECO. bourer's facilities must be reast rehabilitated or reinstated or reinstated to the ECO. construction site areast habilitated or reinstated to the ECO. temporary fencing and demains removed and the areas reinstated to the ECO. mporary storage areast habilitated or reinstated to the ECO. remaining construction materials and the areas reinstated to the ECO. remaining construction materials and the areas reinstated to the satisfaction of the ECO. remaining construction materials and the areas rehabilitated or reinstated to the satisfaction of the additional disturbed are habilitated or reinstated to the the ECO. ated to the obasis on the and the areas e satisfaction removed and stated to the samust be e satisfaction must stated to the must be e satisfaction erial must be abilitated or the ECO.
-23. T FINES & PENALTIES
+On comparison of the satisfied of the sa ABILITATION completion of the project or placed by the construction a reinstated and/or rehabilition of the ECO with employing: e offices must be removed a habilitated or reinstated to the ECO. bourer's facilities must be reast rehabilitated or reinstated or reinstated to the ECO. construction site areast habilitated or reinstated to the ECO. temporary fencing and demains removed and the areas reinstated to the ECO. mporary storage areast habilitated or reinstated to the ECO. remaining construction matemoved and the areas reinstated to the ECO. remaining construction matemoved and the areas reinstated to the satisfaction of the ECO. remaining construction matemoved and the areas rehabilitated or reinstated to the satisfaction of the padditional disturbed are habilitated or reinstated to the the ECO. ated to the chasis on the and the areas resatisfaction removed and stated to the se satisfaction must be resatisfaction must stated to the must be resatisfaction removed and stated to the must be resatisfaction removed and stated to the must be resatisfaction removed and stated to the resatisfaction removed and stated to the resatisfaction removed and stated to the resatisfaction removed and stated removed remo 23.
+T FINES & PENALTIES

-ENV IRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RATING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Spot fines and penalties must be recorded and documented by the ECO (in accordance with the EMP).
+ENVIRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RAT NG: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Spot fines and penalties must be recorded and documented by the ECO (in accordance with the EMP).
 24. FIXED POINT PHOTOS Photographs must be taken by the ECO, Site Engineer and or Site Manager, prior to, during and immediately after construction as visual reference.
 These photographs must be stored with other records relating to the EMP.